MetOffice/CMEW/doc/source/user_guide/workflow.rst

   :Executes:
      The ``configure_standardise.sh`` script from the |Rose| app.
   :Details:
-     Runs once for each recipe, immediately after the successful completion of the ``configure_for`` job.
+     Runs once for each |recipe|, immediately after the successful completion of the ``configure_for`` job.
      Generates |CDDS| request metadata for each model run (reference and evaluation):
      ``request_ref.json``, ``request_eval.json``.